Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Private grants and scholarships.
 Some private organizations offer small amounts of funding that can help cover part of your educational costs — though you likely won’t be able get as much as you would with a loan.

 - Income-share agreements (ISAs).
-A few lenders and schools will swap tuition costs in exchange for a percentage of your income over a certain number of years.
+A few lenders and schools will swap tuition costs in exchange for a percentage of your income over a set number of years.

 - Crowdfunding.
 Working on a really exciting graduate project?
 Got a story to tell?
 You might be able to raise money for school from your social network and strangers by setting up a campaign on crowdfunding platforms like Kickstarter or GoFundMe.